2021–22 Colchester United F.C. season

-The 2021–22 season is Colchester United's 85th season in their history and their sixth successive season competing in League Two.
+The 2021–22 season was Colchester United's 85th season in their history and their sixth successive season competing in League Two.
 Along with competing in League Two, the club also participated in the FA Cup, EFL Cup and EFL Trophy.

 Season overview

 Pre-season

 Colchester's place in League Two for the 2021–22 season was confirmed on 1 May 2021 in their penultimate game of the season following a 1–0 win against Salford City.

 On 13 May, following the close of the 2020–21 season having led the U's to safety, Mullins was named permanent head coach of Colchester United.

 The club announced the retained list for the 2021–22 season on 14 May.
 Harry Beadle, Ryan Clampin, Sam Cornish, Billy Cracknell and Tom Eastman were offered new contracts, with Ben Stevenson and Michael Folivi awaiting contract decisions or discussions.

 Players released at the end of their contracts included Joshua Bohui, 2020–21 top scorer Jevani Brown, Callum Coulter, Paris Cowan-Hall, Luke Gambin, Callum Harriott, Tom Lapslie, club captain Harry Pell, Courtney Senior, Omar Sowunmi and Diaz Wright.

 On 25 May, long-serving defender Tom Eastman signed a new two-year contract with the club.
 Colchester also announced their first signing of the season with Cole Skuse joining from Ipswich Town on a two-year deal following his release from the Suffolk club.

 On 4 June, young defenders Harry Beadle and Billy Cracknell signed one-year contracts with the club.
 Beadle joined up with the U's towards the end of the 2020–21 season with his contract at Charlton Athletic expiring, while Cracknell, who made his first-team debut last season, also agreed his first professional deal.

 On 7 June, midfielder Sam Cornish joined Beadle and Cracknell in signing his first professional contract with the club, agreeing a one-year contract.

 The same day, fellow midfielder Ben Stevenson revealed he would be leaving the club after two-and-a-half years with the U's.

 Colchester announced the signing of both centre back Luke Chambers from Ipswich Town and midfielder Luke Hannant from Cambridge United on two-year deals on 10 June.

 Left-back Ryan Clampin agreed a new two-year contract with the club on 11 June.

 On 15 June, Colchester announced the re-signing of Freddie Sears on a two-year contract from Ipswich Town following his release.
 The club also revealed a new assistant manager, with Alex Dyer joining Hayden Mullins' team.

 Colchester re-signed Frank Nouble for a third time on 18 June when he joined on a free transfer from Plymouth Argyle on a two-year deal.
 Joining alongside Nouble was Alan Judge who became the fourth player to sign for Colchester directly from Ipswich Town following his release.